mhberro/mywebsite/content/project/football-analytics/index.md

 - Increase sample size: It's likely that increasing the number of seasons used in the training would result in a more robust model being created.

-- Increase the breadth of data: By including other team-level statis- tics, I could build a stronger model.
+- Increase the breadth of data: By including other team-level statistics, I could build a stronger model.
 This might include strength of schedule statistics, win-loss records, and perhaps some information on coaching staff, for example.